s0lly/Steering-Behaviours/readme.txt

 Please let me know how I could improve this!

+Acknowledgements:

 This was made using the Chili Framework: http://wiki.planetchili.net/index.php... - thanks Chili!

+The ideas of using simple states to create emergent behaviour came about while reading Mat Buckland's book Programming Game AI by Example.
+This code uses ideas similar to the Seek and Evade AI states.